jmattgiroux/cs246-java-2/README.md

 The purpose of creating this program is to gain familiarity with the following programming elements within Java:

-- Variables
+- Done: Variables
-- Expressions
+- Done: Expressions
-- Conditionals
+- Done: Conditionals
-- Loops
+- Done: Loops
-- Functions
+- Done: Functions
-- Classes
+- Done: Classes

 Stretch goal for this project:

-- Use data structure from Java Collection Framework (such as ArrayList, TreeSet, and HashMap)
+- Done: Use data structure from Java Collection Framework (such as ArrayList, TreeSet, and HashMap)

 Development Environment: